Does Invisalign Hurt? | Clover

 How to Relieve Pain from Invisalign

 When you receive your first set of Invisalign, you may find your teeth hurting, sore, or sensitive.
-While this pain should subside naturally within two weeks, if you’re looking for pain-relief, we recommend taking ibuprofen or acetaminophen as directed by your doctor.
+While this pain should subside naturally within two weeks, if you’re looking for pain relief, we recommend taking ibuprofen or acetaminophen as directed by your doctor.
 Please consult with your orthodontist or general physician before taking medication during treatment.

 As your bite shifts, you may also experience some jaw soreness.
 This can usually be remedied with regular jaw muscle exercises, massages, or by using a warm compress daily.
 If your jaw pain persists, you may consider an auxiliary appliance known as the Gentle Jaw®, which can aid with daily muscle exercises.

 If your Invisalign attachments cause ulcers during your first two weeks of treatment, we recommend a daily warm salt-water rinse, which may aggravate the pain, but can help with the healing process.
-Please be sure to let your doctor know if you do experience any cuts or ulcers during treatment.
+Please be sure to let your doctor know if you experience any cuts or ulcers during treatment.

 When to Make an Appointment